 Therapy dog training has become a key component to healing for mental health and other disorders within the last few decades.
-Therapy dogs provide incredible comfort and companionship to those in need through a genuine, special connection.
-Service dogs do everything from assisting those that suffer from PTSD to visiting schools where they help students develop reading skills.
-The special emotional bond they have with their handler helps deliver joy and happiness that is impossible to replicate elsewhere.
+Therapy dogs provide incredible comfort and companionship to those in stressful environments through a genuine, special connection.
+Therapy dogs do everything from comforting patients in hospitals to calming down people at disaster sites.
+They can deliver joy and happiness that is impossible to replicate elsewhere.

 Benefits of Therapy Dogs

 Therapy animals help people in a number of emotional ways while also enhancing morale, alleviating anxiety and depression, providing companionship to those that are lonely, and otherwise brightening a day for people of all ages.